-Random: those that have no framework and are not concerned about one act in random ways
+Random: those who have no framework and are not concerned about it and act in random ways

-- Randomly Dogmatic: those that have no framework and think they do
+- Randomly Dogmatic: those who have no framework and think they do

-- Rigid: Those that do have a framework and always follow it
+- Rigid: Those who do have a framework and always follow it

-- Purposefully flexible: Those that have a framework and don’t always follow it
+- Purposefully flexible: Those who have a framework and don’t always follow it

 Purposefully flexible wins.